whitebrick/fileslide-streamer/README.md

 # fileslide-streamer

-FileSlide Streamer is an Open Source drop-in service that allows multiple files to be downloaded as a single streamed ZIP file.
+FileSlide Streamer is an Open Source drop-in service for downloading multiple files as a single zip stream.

 #### Say you have these 2 files on the web: